Help Your Employees Develop Their Strengths—Not Their Weaknesses

 Using myself as an example, I'm good with people and good at conveying common sense, applicable information.
 I'm not very good with mathematical story problems though I can add columns of numbers like a speed demon.
 No matter what, I will never be good at solving complex mathematical problems.
 Could I get better?
 Probably.
 But, why not spend my time honing my strengths?
 I'll bet you have a parallel in your life?

+Yet, the traditional approach to developing employees, one of the critical factors in employee motivation, has been to identify weaknesses, often during an annual performance appraisal meeting.
 The employee is then sent to training or just told to "get better" at whatever his or her weak area is.

 Now, if the area of weakness is critical to the employee's job success, developing the weaker area might make sense.
 But, more likely, the employee is in the wrong job.
 Consider matching the employee's best skills to your company needs in a different job.